project-portal-hawaii/project-portal-hawaii.github.io/index.md

 * An accounts system that can auto-filter class-specific projects.

 ## Deployment
-The application will be deployed on a web server, and will be accessible to anyone with an internet connection and avaliable at address: [Project Portal Hawaii](http://64.23.208.76/)
+The application will be deployed on a web server, and will be accessible to anyone with an internet connection and available at address: [Project Portal Hawaii](http://64.23.208.76/)

 ## Current Functionality
-Our App currently has 7 functioning pages: Landing, Sign-up, Sign-in, Avaiable Projects, View a Single Project, Add Project, and Edit Profile.
+Our App is based on [Bowfolio](https://bowfolios.github.io) template, currently has 7 functioning pages: Landing, Sign-up, Sign-in, Avaiable Projects, View a Single Project, Add Project, and Edit Profile.
 The landing page currently showcases all of the functioning pages but this will change.
 So far we have:

 ### Sign-up Page
 <img src="./images/sign-up.png" />